cmusatyalab/matlabfind/README.md

 Running
 -------

-MATLAB must be installed on the Diamond servers.
+MATLAB and csh must be installed on the Diamond servers.